 Open Job Positions

-A full job description is available here.
+The full description and eligibility requirements are available here.

 The Museum offers a variety of fall, spring, and summer internships for college and graduate students.
 Acceptance into the internship program is based on academic achievement, interests, experience, and availability.
 Applications are rolling, but follow a semester timeline.
 Time commitments are flexible and dependent on the Museum’s needs.
 All internships are unpaid.